rgambord/c99-doc/doc/sections/12/index.rst

 .. _9899_Ep6:

+.. container:: snum

+   :ref:`6 <9899_Ep6>`

-:ref:`6 <9899_Ep6>` The values given in the following list shall be replaced by implementation-defined constant expressions with (positive) values that are less than or equal to those shown:
+The values given in the following list shall be replaced by implementation-defined constant expressions with (positive) values that are less than or equal to those shown:

 ::